Program Objectives, Learning Outcomes, Statistics on Number of Majors

 General outcomes that guide the specific learning outcomes for individual courses.

-Students graduating with a degree in computer science with the computer science emphasis will have:
+Students graduating with a degree in computing with the computer science emphasis will have:

-- An ability to design, implement and evaluate a computer-based system, process, component or program to meet desired needs
+- Outcome C: An ability to design, implement and evaluate a computer-based system, process, component or program to meet desired needs

-- An ability to use current techniques, skills and tools necessary for computing practice
+- Outcome I: An ability to use current techniques, skills and tools necessary for computing practice